karol4862/ShoppingList/README.md

 # Shopping list
 My next App based on React.
-Simple app do create your own shippping list.
+Simple app to create your own shiopping list.
 Text and amount are require, group is optional and using by filter to sort items.

 ## Demo